 The colour of the grout can be adjusted by choosing white or grey cement or adding oxide.
 We recommend that you always complete a small test area first, to make sure the cured colour of the grout is appropriate.

-How do I clean my pavers after I have grouted them?
+How to clean pavers after I have grouted them?

 When you have laid and grouted your pavers, and the grout has cured, we recommend you wash your pavers.